renesas/ra-fsp-examples/example_projects/ek_ra6m5/NetX_smtp_client/NetX_smtp_client_ek_ra6m5_ep/readme.txt

 4. Software requirements:
        i.
 User need to install and run Argo SoftMail server.
 For details please refer NetX_smtp_client_notes.md file.

-Note : Users need to configure the server ip address and client ip address in the configuration property of g_smtp_client0 Netx Duo SMTP Client -> Server IPv4 Address and
+NOTE : Users need to configure the server ip address and client ip address in the configuration property of g_smtp_client0 Netx Duo SMTP Client -> Server IPv4 Address and
        the client ip address in configurator property of g_ip0_Netx Duo IP instance -> IPv4 Address as per their network environment.
        For e.g
        Client IP : if its an home network user can use 192.168.0.x where x represent any available ip address on network.